-- 13. Among shark species, the list of species in Annex 4 shall be given priority for research.
-The IATTC Scientific Staff in collaboration with EBWG and CPCs, shall continue to review and recommend changes to Annex 4 to the Commission, as appropriate. - 14.
-Beginning in 2024, the IATTC Scientific Staff, in consultation with the IATTC SAC and EBWG shall continue to develop and strengthen a data collection program for sharks associated with fisheries managed by the Commission, making use of existing research and data collection mechanisms and programs with a goal to implement and maintain a standardized program that includes the monitoring of shark catches in small scale, coastal fisheries, as identified in SAC-15-10, by 2026, taking into consideration the capacity requirements of those CPCs.
+11. Among shark species, the list of species in Annex 4 shall be given priority for research.
+The IATTC Scientific Staff in collaboration with EBWG and CPCs, shall continue to review and recommend changes to Annex 4 to the Commission, as appropriate.

-- 15. In 2025, the IATTC, Scientific Staff in collaboration with the IATTC SAC and EBWG shall develop and recommend to the Commission a Shark Research Plan that will prioritize research activities for Carcharhinus longimanus and C. falciformis, Sphyrna lewini, S. zygaena, Alopias pelagicus, Alopias supercilicious, Prionace glauca, and S. mokarran, and as appropriate, the other species listed in Annex 4.
+- 12. The scientific staff, in collaboration with CPC scientists, EBWG and SAC, shall continue evaluating through a specific pilot experience the use of specific tools, such as velcro straps and harnesses to lift sharks by their caudal peduncle and present the results to the EBWG and SAC for consideration as a potential best practice for safe handling and release methods for sharks.
+Exceptionally, for this controlled pilot experience managed by the staff, the lifting of sharks by the tail will be permitted. - 13.
+Beginning in 2024, The IATTC Scientific Staff, in consultation with the IATTC SAC and EBWG shall continue to develop and strengthen a data collection program for sharks associated with fisheries managed by the Commission, making use of existing research and data collection mechanisms and programs with a goal to implement and maintain a standardized program that includes the monitoring of shark catches in small scale, coastal fisheries, as identified in SAC-1510, by 2026, taking into consideration the capacity requirements of those CPCs. - 14.
+In 20252026, the IATTC, Scientific Staff in collaboration with the IATTC SAC and EBWG shall develop and recommend to the Commission a Shark Research Plan that will prioritize research activities for Carcharhinus longimanus and C. falciformis, Sphyrna lewini, S. zygaena, Alopias pelagicus, Alopias supercilicious, Prionace glauca, and S. mokarran, and as appropriate, the other species listed in Annex 4.
 This Shark Research Plan will include timelines and financial considerations for stock assessments, ecological risk assessments, and recommended management strategy evaluations.
-This plan will also identify opportunities for collaboration with the Western and Central Pacific Fisheries Commission (WCPFC) for Pacific-wide stocks. - 16.
-Beginning in 2026 and annually thereafter, the IATTC scientific staff, in collaboration with the SAC and EBWG, shall provide an update on the Shark Research Plan at the SAC and recommendations to the Commission, as appropriate. - 17.
-The IATTC SAC with support from Scientific Staff and the EBWG shall review the information reported by CPCs annually and will, as necessary, provide recommendations to the Commission on ways to strengthen the conservation and management of sharks within IATTC fisheries, including consideration of the use of wire leaders, by vessels fishing tuna and tuna like species. - 18.
+This plan will also identify opportunities for collaboration with the Western and Central Pacific Fisheries Commission (WCPFC) for Pacific-wide stocks. - 15.
+Beginning in 2026-2027 and annually thereafter, the IATTC scientific staff, in collaboration with the SAC and EBWG, shall provide an update on the Shark Research Plan at the SAC and recommendations to the Commission, as appropriate. - 16.
+The IATTC SAC with support from Scientific Staff and the EBWG shall review the information reported by CPCs annually and will, as necessary, provide recommendations to the Commission on ways to strengthen the conservation and management of sharks within IATTC fisheries, including consideration of the use of wire leaders, by vessels fishing tuna and tuna like species. - 17.
 By 2027, CPCs will undertake, where possible, in cooperation with the IATTC scientific staff, actions to: - a. identify ways to make fishing gears more selective, where appropriate, including research into alternative measures to wire leaders; - b. improve knowledge of key biological and ecological parameters, life-history and behavioral traits, and migration patterns of key shark species; - c. identify key shark mating, pupping, and nursery areas; and - d. improve handling practices for live sharks to maximize their post-release survival.